Special Statement on COVID 19

 - Personal Effects/Property: pickup in person at our office is not an option at this time.
 If you have an urgent need, please contact the office and we will make alternate arrangements.

-Funeral Directors: We are working from the office and the field during this unprecedented event.
+Funeral Directors: As well as the office, we work in the field performing investigations throughout the day.
 Please allow extra time for requests for cremation authorizations.
-For death certificates, remember, it is always preferable for the PCP or hospitalist to certify cause and manner.
+For death certificates, remember, it is always preferable for the PCP, attending physician or hospitalist to certify cause and manner.
 Please consider temporary certificates when a doctor is out of town, or operating with reduced hours or staff.

 - Cremation authorizations are still being processed, even when during periods where we are working remotely.
 We understand many of your staff are working remotely, too.
 We have several options for you:

 - Cremation requests must include a certified death certificate, working copy from EDRS, or a medical certification worksheet with the cause/manner and doctor’s name and license number legible.
 Requests must include a social security number, place of disposition, and the doctor's signature and address.

 - Continue to fax your requests to 724-228-6745.
-Faxes are then broadcast out to staff by email, so your fax will be received and processed no matter where we are.
+Faxes are automatically broadcast out to staff by email, so your fax will be received and processed no matter where we are.
 There is generally no need to refax an authorization several times.

 - Email your authorization to firstname.lastname@example.org, and include the words Cremation Authorization in the subject line.

 - We can return your authorization by fax or email.
-Please indicate which you would like to receive, and the number or email you’d like the authorization sent to.
-(We realize many of your staff are out of the office or working from different offices and so may not have access to fax machines or their usual email accounts.)
+Please indicate which you would like to receive, and the return fax number or email you’d like the authorization sent to.
+We realize many of your staff are out of the office or working from different offices and so may not have access to fax machines or their usual email accounts.